Actindo-AG/Documentation/POS/Operation/02_SelectOffer.md

 3. Select the desired offer by clicking the corresponding product in the list.
-    The offer is added to the bill list on the right side.
+    The offer is added to the bill list on the right side if no age verification is necessary, see [Verify the age](#verify-the-age).

     > [Info] The number remains in the search bar when you add a product to the bill list.
 When you click the search bar with that number again, the search results list for this number is displayed again.